Features¶

 # Cancel specific task

-# Cancel all tasks
+# Or cancel all tasks

 light.cancel_tasks()